Using the Public API

 Communicating with the OrbitalCameraSystem

 To be able to invoke methods on the OrbitalCameraSystem, you'll need a reference to this script in your other script.
-The easiest way to achieve this is to create a Serializable private field, and just drag your scenes OrbitalCam into that slot.
-If this is not possible, consider using dependecy injection or use GetComponentInParent on Camera.main to get the OrbitalCameraSystem component.
+The easiest way to achieve this is to create a Serializable private field, and just drag your scene's OrbitalCam into that slot.
+If this is not possible, consider using dependency injection or use GetComponentInParent on Camera.main to get the OrbitalCameraSystem component.

 Note